Towards Industrial-scale Product Configuration: language extensions

 Going back to our simplified \travelbike\ from Listing~\ref{lst:travelbike:coom}, note that the product model does not have a \lstinline{color} feature, and thus the \coomsuite\ would give out a warning of the first case about Line~\ref{lst:userinput:coom:color} in Listing~\ref{lst:userinput:coom}.

-Independently of any warnings, the user input is processed by the encoding in Listing~\ref{lst:encoding:userinput}. \lstinputlisting[language=clingos,label=lst:encoding:userinput,linerange={1-3,8-11},caption={Solving user input in \clingo}]{listings/user.lp} However, before adding any user input to the final configuration, the encoding first verifies for each \lstinline{user_include/1} and \lstinline{user_value/2} that the user input is consistent with the configuration model (Lines~\ref{lst:encoding:user:consistent:add}-\ref{lst:encoding:user:consistent:discrete:2}).
-We omit here the rules for integer domains as the check is similar as for discrete domains.
+Independently of any warnings, the user input is processed by the encoding in Listing~\ref{lst:encoding:userinput}.
+However, before adding any user input to the final configuration, the encoding first verifies for each \lstinline{user_include/1} and \lstinline{user_value/2} that the user input is consistent with the configuration model (Lines~\ref{lst:encoding:user:consistent:add}-\ref{lst:encoding:user:consistent:discrete:2}).
+We omit here the rules for integer domains as the check is similar as for discrete domains. \lstinputlisting[language=clingos,label=lst:encoding:userinput,linerange={1-3,8-11},caption={Solving user input in \clingo}]{user.lp}

 For each \lstinline{user_include/1} predicate we check that the object to be added exists.
 For a \lstinline{user_value/2} predicate we check that the attribute exists and that the value is in the domain of the attribute.
 Note that these checks only cover simple inconsistency cases and it is still possible for the user to provide inconsistent input such as an invalid combination of attribute values (which might be harder to detect).